Author Site Reviewresults

 Inventory replaced into vehicles/kits shall be managed from the station stock supplies.
 The process requires items be identified with date of expiry and documentation in the Service’s Operative IQ system.
 The movement of inventory into each vehicle builds stock requisitions for each station.

 Where any medications are required for restock into a given vehicle, the medications will be removed from the station’s medication cabinet and documented as such in Operative IQ.
 This process will build a medication stock requisition for replacement.
-On the 15th of each month, during the dep clean process, any medication set to expire prior to the next deep clean, will be removed form service, expired and replaced.
+On the 20th of each month, during the deep clean process, any medication set to expire prior to the next deep clean, will be removed from service and replaced.

 Station Restocking